Garden Plants for Honey Bees

 Why Honey Bee is Two Words

 Regardless of dictionaries, we have in entomology a rule for insect common names that can be followed.
 It says: If the insect is what the name implies, write the two words separately; otherwise run them together.
 Thus we have such names as house fly, blow fly, and robber fly contrasted with dragonfly, caddicefly, and butterfly, because the latter are not flies, just as an aphislion is not a lion and a silverfish is not a fish.
-The honey bee is an insect and is preeminently a bee; “honeybee” is equivalent to “Johnsmith.”--From Anatomy of a Honey Bee by Robert D. Snodgrass
+The honey bee is an insect and is preeminently a bee; “honeybee” is equivalent to “Johnsmith.”--From Anatomy of the Honey Bee by Robert E. Snodgrass

 The non-native European Honey Bee is the state insect of: